Mathra Das Pahwa

-Mathra Das Pahwa (9 October 1880 – 1972) was an Indian eye-surgeon who performed thousands of cataract surgeries free-of-cost.
+Mathra Das Pahwa (ਮਥਰਾ ਦਾਸ ਪਾਹਵਾ; 9 October 1880 – 1972) was an Indian eye-surgeon who performed thousands of cataract surgeries free-of-cost.
 He was a member of the Provincial Medical Service.
 Over his lifetime, it is estimated he carried-out half-a-million surgeries and worked until the age of 92, completing a record 750 surgeries on a single day.
 Pahwa helped with the development of Moga during his life.
 He is known as the "messiah of modern Moga" and another popular epithet for him was Netra-Dev ("God of the eyes").

 He was headquartered in Moga for much of his career but also completed operations in Beawar in Rajasthan, Srinagar in Jammu & Kashmir, Darbhanga in Bihar, Delhi, and other places.
 He is also remembered for being the founder of various educational institutions.
 He treated cataracts and trachoma.

 Biography

 Early life

 Pahwa was born in a middle-class family on 9 October 1880 in Hafizabad.
 His father was a doctor.
 Pahwa was an Arya Samaji.
 He joined the medical service in 1901.